ASRCsoft/nwpdownload/README.md

 # Installation

 Installation requires git to be installed.

-For running downloads locally, install the package with
+## Running locally

+[wgrib2](https://github.com/NOAA-EMC/wgrib2) is required.
+It is available from conda-forge, spack, and RPM.
+There is no Windows package, but it may work in WSL.

 ```sh
 pip install git+https://github.com/ASRCsoft/nwpdownload
 ```

-To get the dependencies for kubernetes, use
+## Kubernetes cluster

+There is no wgrib2 requirement, because it will be installed automatically in the worker containers.

 ```sh
 pip install nwpdownload[k8s]@git+https://github.com/ASRCsoft/nwpdownload